-When it comes wireless mice, Logitech’s popularity is unparalleled—and for good reasons.
+When it comes wireless mice, Logitech’s popularity is unparalleled – and for good reason.
 Each of Logitech’s wireless mice is not only easy to use and set up, but also very durable.
-All the same, like any peripheral device, you may encounter an issue or two with your Logitech mouse from time to time.
+All the same, like any peripheral device, you may encounter issues with your Logitech mouse from time to time.
 One of the most common issues is of the device failing to register with a PC.
 If you are facing this issue, this post is just for you.
 We will discuss various solutions for this error.

 The Logitech mouse uses a 2.4 GHz receiver (wireless).
 You can encounter the “Logitech Mouse Not Working” issue if the wireless radio has lost connection with your mouse.
 You must reset the connection to reestablish connection with your mouse.

 How to Reset Logitech Mouse’s Wireless Radio Connection

 Some Logitech mice have a reset button; others don’t.
 If your mouse has it, simply pressing it will reset the device.
 However, if you have a model without a reset button, like the Logitech M185 mouse, you must perform these steps instead.

 Solution 1 – Access the power switch of your mouse